Geometrization conjecture

 Grigori Perelman announced a proof of the full geometrization conjecture in 2003 using Ricci flow with surgery in two papers posted at the arxiv.org preprint server.
 Perelman's papers were studied by several independent groups that produced books and online manuscripts filling in the complete details of his arguments.
-Verification was essentially complete in time for Perelman to be awarded the 2006 Fields Medal for his work, and in 2010 the Clay Mathematics Institute awarded him its 1 million USD prize for solving the Poincare conjecture, though Perelman declined to accept either award.
+Verification was essentially complete in time for Perelman to be awarded the 2006 Fields Medal for his work, and in 2010 the Clay Mathematics Institute awarded him its 1 million USD prize for solving the Poincaré conjecture, though Perelman declined both awards.

 The Poincaré conjecture and the spherical space form conjecture are corollaries of the geometrization conjecture, although there are shorter proofs of the former that do not lead to the geometrization conjecture.

 The conjecture

-A 3-manifold is called closed if it is compact and has no boundary.
+A 3-manifold is called closed if it is compact – without "punctures" or "missing endpoints" – and has no boundary ("edge").